OSHA 10 Hour General Industry Training with Free Study Guide

 About the OSHA 10-Hour Course

 Countless employees are being exposed to general industry hazards on a daily basis.
-To help workers stay safe and compliant, 360training.com has tapped subject matter experts to develop the 10-Hour General Industry Outreach Training Program.
+To help workers stay safe and compliant, we have tapped subject matter experts to develop the 10-Hour General Industry Outreach Training Program.
 It includes a practical overview of how to recognize and prevent occupational hazards in general industry settings.

-This 10-hour online program from 360training.com, an OSHA-authorized outreach training provider, uses the latest regulatory standards as a guide.
+This 10-hour online program uses the latest regulatory standards as a guide.
 General industry workers are just a few clicks away from having a better grasp of the health and safety practices covered in OSHA Act Part 1910.
 Learn about crucial OSHA policies and guiding principles even if you're on-the-go!

 Who Should Take The OSHA 10-Hour Training?